 This is the central repository of Jen stuff.

-For many years, I've been working in social media, both for myself, and for individuals and institutions.
+I've been working in social media, both for myself, and for individuals and institutions, for a while..
 My Press page has links to articles about some of the work I've done.
 I'm probably best known for launching Tupelo, a restaurant in Cambridge, Massachusetts; for founding and expanding the Equal Rights Amendment page on Facebook; and for creating #UseThe19th, a hashtag intended to get out the female vote in the 2012 election.

 Other than that, I spend a lot of time walking around and getting coffee at various coffee-brewing establishments.
 I am currently a proud Cantabrigian, with all that implies.
 I grew up in Brookline, where I learned to be sardonic, and then lived in New York City for a decade, where I learned to be...um...assertive.

 If you want to know what's going through my mind on a daily basis, you can follow me on Twitter.
 If you want a listing of my various employments over the years, you can check me out on LinkedIn.
 If you want to see what books I'm reading (when I remember to list them), by all means hook up with me on GoodReads.

 Or we can just hang out here.
 Whatever.